Effective January 3, the application process has changed.

-- Only submit projects that can realistically be completed within 2 to 5 years.
-Therefore, especially as costs change over time, it is best to apply for one stand-alone phases at a time that will result in a usable facility, and re-apply in the future for later phases.
+- Only submit projects that can be completed within 2 to 5 years.
+Therefore, especially as costs change over time, it’s best to apply for one stand-alone phase at a time that will result in a usable facility, and re-apply in the future for later phases.
 This will allow the Community Facility Partner Capital Grant funding to reflect the current cost of the additional phases.

 - All submissions are to be provided to the City of Edmonton Grants Office on or before the application deadline.

-- All submitted CFPCG applications will be assessed by an open, transparent, fair and consistent process with established City business practices.
+- All submitted Community Facility Partner Capital Grant applications are assessed using an open, transparent, fair and consistent process within established City business practices.

-- After assessing, the final grant award decisions will be made by City Council.
+- After assessment, the final grant award decisions will be made by City Council.

 How to Report on Funding